The Force (Kool & the Gang album)

-The Force is the ninth studio album by the funk band Kool & the Gang, released in 1977.

-The album peaked at No. 142 on the Billboard 200.
+The Force is the ninth studio album by the funk band Kool and the Gang, released in 1977 on De-Lite Records.
+The album peaked at No. 33 on the US Billboard Top R&B/Hip-Hop Albums chart.

 Critical reception

 The Globe and Mail wrote that "it's strange that to this day, black soul musicians are trying to say it better than Sly [Stone] did a decade ago and failing miserably."
 The Bay State Banner wrote that the album "lacked the excellent jive vocals, hot horn lines and boogie beat arrangements Kool made famous."

+Singles

+"Slick Superchick" peaked at No. 19 on the US Billboard Hot R&B/Hip-Hop Songs chart.